Generic name: alvimopan [ AL-vi-MOE-pan ]

 What other drugs will affect Entereg?

-It is especially important to tell your doctor if you have taken a narcotic medicine within the past 7 days.
-Narcotic medications are usually given to treat moderate to severe pain.
-Some prescription cough medications also contain narcotics.
+It is especially important to tell your doctor if you have used opioid medicine within the past 7 days.
+Opioid medicine is usually given to treat moderate to severe pain.
+Some prescription cough medications also contain opioids.